mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 the First (Vilani) and the Second (Solomani) Imperium, giving it a legitimacy going back several thousand years.

-The secret of the Imperium’s longevity is its ability to absorb changes and even the occasional hard knock.
+The secret of the Imperium's longevity is its ability to absorb changes and even the occasional hard knock.
 Worlds have occasionally been captured by outside powers, wars both internal and external have caused great destruction in some areas, and crises have threatened